Current Status of Analytical Techniques for Characterization of Protein Stability

 Posted on July 20, 2018

 A major goal of pharmaceutical development is to characterize pathways of chemical and physical instability and develop strategies to minimize them.
-The potential for the presence of multiple degradation products in protein-based pharmaceuticals highlights a need for analytical methods capable of reliably and accurately identifying and measuring those variants.
+The potential for the presence of multiple degradation products in protein-based pharmaceuticals highlights done proofreading before a need for analytical methods capable of reliably and accurately identifying and measuring those variants.
 Our review aims to provide a comprehensive overview of the current state of analytical methods for the detection and characterization of protein aggregation, particulate formation, and chemical degradation.

 Biotherapeutics are large macromolecules derived from biological sources using recombinant DNA technology.
 Therapeutic proteins, especially monoclonal antibodies (mAbs) and antibody-related products, such as Fc-fusion proteins, antibody fragments, and antibody-drug conjugates (ADCs) have grown to become a dominant product class within the biotechnology market1.
 At the current approval rate of five to seven new products per year, approximately 70 monoclonal antibody products will be on market by 2020, with combined world-wide sales approaching $125 billion1.